Great Preparation for Adulthood: Tanzie's road to independence

 It seems fitting to take time today to celebrate Tanzie and the successful start she’s made on the road to independence.
 But we do well to remember that Tanzie’s experience was not always straightforward and other young people might not have such positive stories to share.

 As educators, our efforts to empower and enable learners as they begin to move towards a life beyond our classrooms is key in ensuring a future generation that is happy and fulfilled and makes a full contribution to their communities.
-How we deliver this support through an embedded programme of PfA is one of the key themes we explore through the Universal SEND Services Programme.
+How we deliver this support through an embedded PfA strategy is one of the key themes we explore through the Universal SEND Services Programme.

 Successful Transitions, Promoting Independence and Person-Centred Working are also the focus of three new Online SEND CPD Units.
 The webinar and units are free to access, thanks to funding from the Department for Education as part of the Universal SEND Services programme, and are just part of a wider range of PfA-related CPD available through nasen.